 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › RPS Plugin Shortcode Appear on Results Page

-This topic contains 7 replies, has 2 voices, and was last updated by Ernest Marcinko 7 years ago.
+- This topic has 7 replies, 2 voices, and was last updated 9 years, 3 months ago by

 Some of the pages in our system contain only a shortcode (via the RPS Include plugin) to include content from another page.
 When Ajax Search Pro returns these pages in a search, it shows the shortcode as the excerpt (see attached).
 I have tried enabling the Advanced Options -> What to do with shortcodes in results content? > Execute them option, but it doesn’t change anything.
 Clicking the page title goes to the page, which activates the shortcode and displays the page content, so no problem there.